lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 # Specialties

-Abilities in FS3 are deliberately broad to simplify chargen, but some games require you to choose Specialties in certain skills to narrow your character's focus.

-If you use a specialized skill outside of the specialty, you are at a disadvantage.
-Usually this means applying a negative modifier depending on how closely the task is related to one of your specialties.
-There will often be house rules on a game to cover this, but here are some guidelines:

-* Closely Related - -1 modifier (e.g. using Pilot/Jet when flying a single-seat plane, since single-seaters would've been part of basic fighter pilot training)
-* Loosely Related - -2 modifier (e.g. using Melee/Knife when wielding a quarterstaff.
-They're kinda similar, but very different styles)
-* Not Related - Don't roll, it's silly.  (e.g. using Medicine/Paramedic to perform brain surgery, or Pilot/Helicopter to fly a space shuttle)
+Specialties aren't codified in FS3, but players are still expected to roleplay in accordance with what their character knows.
+If you use a skill outside of your comfort zone, you should apply a negative modifier as if you were defaulting.
+If the task is too far outside your specialty (like a paramedic attempting surgery or a helicopter pilot trying to fly a space shuttle), then it's more of a Hail Mary situation.
+See **Limitations and Hail Mary Rolls** for more information.

 <a name="success-level"/>